 These are contributions received from the Government of Chile for network expansion projects.
-As of June 30, 2021, contributions pending capitalization amounted to ThCh\$196,609,512 (ThCh\$ 160,609,512 in 2020).
+As of September 30, 2021, contributions pending capitalization in the long term amounted to ThCh\$12,821,155 (ThCh\$ 160,609,512 in 2020).

 Additionally, commercial transactions with other related entities, as defined by IAS 24, such as "Empresa de Ferrocarriles del Estado" and "Casa de Moneda de Chile", since they belong to the same group of companies whose owner or shareholder is the State of Chile (they are referred to as "SEP companies" in Chile).